 Tanya Golash-Boza is a dynamic and engaging speaker.
 She has given several keynote addresses and dozens of plenaries and invited lectures.
 She is also multilingual and has given academic presentations in Spanish, Portuguese, and French.

 Professor Golash-Boza is a leader on campus and beyond.
 She was the Inaugural Chair of the Senate Committee on Diversity and Equity at UC Merced.
 In that role, she created the Faculty Equity Advisor Program at UC Merced, which was launched in the Fall of 2016.
-During AY 2016/7, she is serving as the Vice-Chair of the UC Systemwide Committee on Affirmative Action, Diversity, & Equity.
-She is also an elected Member-at-Large of the Council of the American Sociological Association and has served as the Chair of the Section on Racial and Ethnic Minorities of that Association.
+She is the former Chair of the UC Systemwide Committee on Affirmative Action, Diversity, & Equity.
+She is has served an elected Member-at-Large of the Council of the American Sociological Association and as the Chair of the Section on Racial and Ethnic Minorities of that Association.

 Tanya Golash-Boza earned her B.A. in Philosophy from the University of Maryland, College Park, a Certificate of Anthropology from L’Ecole d’Anthropologie in Paris in 1996, and her Ph.D. in Sociology from the University of North Carolina at Chapel Hill in 2005.
 She speaks fluent French, Spanish, and Portuguese and lives in Merced, California with her husband and three children.
 Her full CV is here.